 His 1925 painting of a flock of birds converging in a cloud of paint, above, is an early example of grattage (scraping), in which paint is scraped off the canvas to allow the texture and colour of the surface underneath to show through.

 He also made rubbings (frottage) after observing a wooden floor in a hotel room, ‘the grain of which had been deepened and exposed by countless scrubbings.
 I decided to investigate the symbolism of this obsession.’

 Even as an enemy alien in France during the Second World War, Ernst found ways to make art by using decalcomania, a technique in which paint is squashed between two pieces of paper and peeled back to reveal a textural surface.
-Les peupliers (1939), below, was created while Ernst was imprisoned in an internment camp together with his friend and fellow Surrealist Hans Bellmer (1902-1975).
+Les peupliers (1939), above, was created while Ernst was imprisoned in an internment camp together with his friend and fellow Surrealist Hans Bellmer (1902-1975).

 In an interview with the British artist Roland Penrose (1900-1984), Ernst declared that art history was made by mad men.
 It was the Surrealist’s way of dealing with the irrationality and collective insanity of Fascism.
 Ernst had never engaged explicitly with politics, but towards the end of the 1930s he began to lash out in his paintings.
 The threat of impending war impelled him to create works that were a scream of rage against brutality and stupidity.

 His first wife was the German academic Luise Straus, who left him after he became embroiled in a torturous love triangle with Paul Eluard (1895-1952) and his wife Gala (1894-1982), who later married Salvador Dalí.

 In 1927 he eloped with the troubled painter Marie Berthe Aurenche (1905-1960), and then abandoned her for the Surrealist artist Leonora Carrington (1917-2011).